How to Apply

 Each contributing member of the UMSI faculty is expected to have teaching effort equivalent to three residential courses per year.
 In addition to formal classroom and/or online teaching, faculty are expected to work with students by serving as advisors for independent studies, master’s projects and theses, and doctoral dissertations.
 Job duties include teaching, research and service.
 Additional job responsibilities include but are not limited to:

 - Conducting scholarly research resulting in publications in peer reviewed journals, book chapters, edited books, books, and conference papers

 - Seeking outside funding to support their research

 - Providing service to the school, University, and the broader academic community by way of committee work, journal editing, and other various opportunities

-- Ph.D. in an area such as information, computer science, the humanities, social sciences, or other relevant area
+- Ph.D. in an area such as information, computer science, social sciences, or other relevant area

-- A strong interest in teaching at the undergraduate and graduate level
+- A strong interest in teaching at the undergraduate and graduate levels

 - A proven record in teaching and research is desirable

 - A strong commitment to teaching, interdisciplinary research, and cultural diversity

 This position is posted as Assistant Professor/Associate Professor/Professor.
 The rank of the selected candidate will depend upon candidate qualifications.

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.

 The University of Michigan is an equal opportunity/affirmative action employer.